zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * ns2 is "ns2.sibbling.oob-addr-mismatch.consistency05.xa"
   * Delegation is with glue.
   * The test zone ("child") has no address records for the NS names.
-  * The "sibbling" zone has full set of address records
+  * The "sibling" zone has full set of address records
-  * ns1 in the "sibbling" zone matches the addresses of glue.
+  * ns1 in the "sibling" zone matches the addresses of glue.
-  * ns2 in the "sibbling" zone does not match the addresses of glue.
+  * ns2 in the "sibling" zone does not match the addresses of glue.
-  * All IP addresses of ns1 and ns2 must server the identical versions of the zone.
+  * All IP addresses of ns1 and ns2 must serve identical versions of the zone.

 [CONSISTENCY05]:                                                  ../../tests/Consistency-TP/consistency05.md